furkang25/BHT-KompassApp/README.md

 BHT-Kompass

 ## Mitwirkende
-Onur Nergis, Seyma Karakurt ,Furkan Günes, Tarik Aksoy, Yusuf Akgül, Osman Özkan
+Onur Nergis, Seyma Karakurt ,Furkan Günes, Tarik Aksoy, Osman Özkan

 ## Projektbeschreibung
 Let people know what your project can do specifically.
 Provide context and add a link to any reference visitors might be unfamiliar with.
 A list of Features or a Background subsection can also be added here.
 If there are alternatives to your project, this is a good place to list differentiating factors.